 Kyaw Wai Yar Soe is completing his BA in Organizational Leadership and Transformational Change at Friends University.

 Peter Dove is the Country Director of the DeBoer Fellowship where he guides the development of instruction and provides direction and oversight to the Fellow Events.
-Peter is also the Director of Studies at Yangon Institute of University Studies in Myanmar.
-Peter is dedicated to partnering with adult learners engaged in community development.
+He is also the Director of Studies at Yangon Institute of University Studies in Myanmar.
+Mr. Dove is dedicated to partnering with adult learners engaged in community development.
 He previously co-founded Imagine Thailand, a Bangkok-based social engagement organization that trains leaders to serve Southeast Asian communities impacted by political or environmental dislocation.

 Rehan Khan is the Vice President and General Manager – Vending of Coca-Cola Japan.
 Prior to his current role, he was Managing Director of Coca-Cola Myanmar and Business Development Director for Coca-Cola Thailand and ASEAN business unit.
 Within his over 26 years of work experience in The Coca-Cola Company, Mr. Khan has held various roles of increasing responsibility in several markets across Asia and Europe.
 His extensive experience within The Coca-Cola Company encompasses a good mix of under-developed, developing and highly-developed markets.
 During his tenure with The Coca-Cola Company, he has lived and worked in multiple countries across the globe.